Lumad: Kalagan

 The Kalagan, also spelled K'lagan or (by the Spanish) Caragan, are a subgroup of the Mandaya-Mansaka people who speak the Kalagan language.
-They comprise three subgroups which are usually treated as different tribes: the Tagakaulo, the Kagan, and the Kallao people of Samal.
-They are native to areas within Davao del Sur, Davao de Oro, Davao del Norte (including Samal Island), Davao Oriental, and North Cotabato; between the territories of the Blaan people and the coastline.
-The Caraga region is named after them.
+They comprise three subgroups which are usually treated as different tribes: the Tagakaulo, the Kagan, and the Kallao people of Samal, Davao del Norte.
+They are native to areas within Davao del Sur, Davao de Oro, Davao del Norte (including Samal Island), Davao Oriental, and Cotabato; between the territories of the Blaan people and the coastline.
+The Caraga is named after them.
 Their name means 'spirited people' or 'brave people', from kalag, ('spirit' or 'soul').
 They were historically composed of small warring groups.
 Their population, as of 1994, is 87,270.

 Kamigin

 A subgroup of the Manobo from the island of Camiguin.
 They speak the Kamigin language and are closely related to the Manobo groups from Surigao del Norte.

 Mamanwa

 A 1926 photograph of Bagobo warriors in full war regalia.

 The Mamanwa are a Negrito tribe often grouped together with the Lumad.
 They come from Leyte, Agusan del Norte, and Surigao provinces in Mindanao; primarily in Kitcharao and Santiago, Agusan del Norte, though they are lesser in number and more scattered and nomadic than the Manobos and Mandaya tribes who also inhabit the region.
 Like all Negritos, the Mamanwas are phenotypically distinct from the lowlanders and the upland Manobos, exhibiting curly hair and much darker skin tones.

 They are traditionally hunter-gatherers and consume a wide variety of wild plants, herbs, insects, and animals from tropical rainforests.
 The Mamanwa are categorized as having the "negrito" phenotype: dark skin, kinky hair, and short stature.
 The origins of this phenotype (found in the Agta, Ati, and Aeta tribes in the Philippines) are a continued topic of debate, with recent evidence suggesting that the phenotype convergently evolved in several areas of southeast Asia.

 However, recent genomic evidence suggests that the Mamanwa were one of the first populations to leave Africa along with peoples in New Guinea and Australia, and that they diverged from a common origin about 36,000 years ago.

 Currently, Mamanwa populations live in sedentary settlements (barangays) that are close to agricultural peoples and market centers.
 As a result, a substantial proportion of their diet includes starch-dense domesticated foods.
 The extent to which agricultural products are bought or exchanged varies in each Mamanwa settlement with some individuals continuing to farm and produce their own domesticated foods while others rely on purchasing food from market centers.
 The Mamanwas have been exposed to many of the modernities mainstream agricultural populations possess and use, such as cell phones, televisions, radio, and processed foods.